supaglue-labs/supaglue/docs/docs/cli.md

 # CLI

-The `supaglue` command allows developers to operate on [Developer Config](./concepts#developer-config) and push them to Supaglue Integration Service.
+The `supaglue` command allows developers to operate on [Developer Config](./concepts#developer-config) and push them to Supaglue Integration Service, as well as query the status of syncs and sync runs, and more.

 ## Install